jonasoesch/p9/paper.md

 If animation has a cueing effect, it should focus the participant on certain characters.
 One first effect that we predict is that this will lead people to mention fewer characters in their conclusions.
 During the coding phase, we, therefore, counted the **number of characters mentioned**.
 We not only included characters that were directly visible but also groupings of characters like "green energy sources" to count as one.

 Secondly, we predicted that guiding the reader's attention to the characters the author intended would lead participants to interpret relationships according to what the author wanted to convey.
 We called this measure "**correct relationship**".
-Whenever we found the mention of a *relationship* during the coding, we compared it with the story the author wanted to tell (see >>Overview).
+Whenever we found the mention of a *relationship* during the coding, we compared it with the story the author wanted to tell (see section [-@sec:experiment-overview]).
 When the participant came to the same conclusion, we coded this measure as 1 and otherwise as 0.

 #### H4: Object constancy